Classes & Workshops

 Drawing 101 with Suzanne Lewis

-Instructor: Suzanne Lewis has a Master in Arts in Teaching from RIC and Certificate in Drawing and Painting Studies from RISD Continuing Education Program.
-She has been teaching at Portsmouth Arts Guild and other locations for a number of years.
+Instructor: Suzanne Lewis has a Master in Arts in Teaching from RIC and Certificate in Drawing and Painting from RISD Continuing Education Program.
+She has been teaching at the Portsmouth Arts Guild and other locations for a number of years.

-Tuition: $120/110 members ($5 materials fee to be paid to instructor at first class)
+Tuition: $120/110 members ($5 material fee paid to instructor at first class)

 Time: 9-12 noon

 Intermediate Watercolor with Lynn DeBeer Monotype Printmaking with Suzanne Lewis

-Time: 6-9 PM
+Time: 10-12:30 PM